pfrazee/json-lz/README.md

 }
 ```

-All attributes in this object are part of the `"alice-calendar-app"` vocabulary.

 ### Two vocabularies

+Most attributes in this object are part of the `"alice-calendar-app"` vocabulary.
+The `"required"` and `"deadlineDate"` attributes are part of the `"bob-rsvps"` vocabulary.

 ```json
 {